How to calculate a gas bill - we decipher the jargon to ensure you don’t spend a penny more than you need to

 (Image credit: Future PLC/ Lizzie Orme)

+Secondly, you need to find out the amount you pay for each kWh of gas you use.
 This can be found in the information about your gas tariff.
-It’s usually quoted in pence per kilowatt hour - for example 2.5905p/kWh.
+It’s usually quoted in pence per kilowatt hour.

 Once you have your meter reading, your meter type and the unit price you’re charged (as outlined above) you’re ready to calculate your bill.
 ‘It’s the UK standard to calculate energy in kWh.’ says Jean Fiddes from E-ON.
 ‘To work out your gas bill, convert the usage from your meter into kWh.'